nayan-tech/nayan-blog/source/_posts/Dynamic-feature-deployment-in-android.md

   - Puneet
 ---

 With Google Play’s Dynamic Delivery, your app can download dynamic feature modules on demand to devices running Android 5.0 (API level 21) and higher.
+This helps reducing initial apk size that user need to down first time.

+It has been observed that not all user uses all features of an mobile application.
+Hence this make sense that only the bare minimum functional feature to be present in initial apk which can be described as core funcitionality of your application.

+**Note : For every 6 MB increase to an apk size, it has been observed that install rate deduces by 1 %.**

+Considering this, we should use dynamic feature delivery aproach to reduce initial apk size, and if need those features can be downloaded on demand.

 ![Dynamic Feature Module](/blog/Android/Dynamic-feature-deployment-in-android/dynamic_feature_module_base_image.png)

-Your app simply needs to call APIs in the Play Core Library to download and install those modules as required, and the Google Play Store pushes only the code and resources needed for that module to the device.
-You can also use this API to download on demand modules for your Android Instant Apps.
+Initially, the Google Play Store pushes only the code and resources needed for base module to the device, which is **app** module.
+For the rest of the modules, Your app simply needs to call APIs in the Play Core Library to download and install those modules as required, on demand for your Android Apps.

 ## Why you should be considering this?